MicrosoftDocs/dynamics365-guidance/guidance/business-processes/aquire-to-dispose-manage-report-asset-financials.md

 ---

-# Manage and report on asset financials
+# Support your organization’s business processes to manage and report on asset financials

 ***This applies to: Dynamics 365 Finance,*** ***Dynamics 365 Supply Chain Management***